SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

         note: 'Bretschneider, Hm0 = 4, Tp = 5'
         date: '25-Mar-2020 13:08:28'

-In the active code above from |example.m|_, there are eight spectra loaded into a |struct array|_.
+In the active code above from |optimization.m|, there are eight spectra loaded into a |struct array|_.
 These can be plotted using standard MATLAB commands.

 .. code:: matlab